-“We are disappointed this Budget neglects the urgent need for a comprehensive and long-term strategy that will tackle the ballooning problems of homelessness and housing for low-income earners, including a much needed increased investment in social housing” she said.
+“We are disappointed this Budget neglects the urgent need for a comprehensive and long-term solution to the problems of homelessness and housing for low-income earners including a much needed increased investment in social housing,” Mr de Groot said.